ffangsong/Sentence_Embedding_for_Ranking/README.md

 For emebedding model, I used transfer learning to leverage the pretrained models which has been trained with huge amounts of general language data prior to being released:
 * The first model leverages pretrained word embedding, then use a LSTM layer to capture the contexual information and thus a  richer semantic representation.
 * The second model leverages pretrained BERT model, a deep bidirectional transformer.
-The BERT layer  was initialized with the pre-trained weights, followed by a pool layer, and the weights were fine-tuned for the special corpus during training.
+The BERT layer  was initialized with the pre-trained weights, followed by a pool layer, and the weights were fine-tuned for the domain specific corpus during training.

+I restricted the classification to rely on a simple cosine similarity metric to compel the model to learn a better text representation.

+After the training is done, the classification layer is dropped and the output of the 2nd last is used as the text embedding.

 ## Train the Embedding model
 * To train the word2vec_LSTM model, please download Google's pretrained model [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) and put in the ```docs/pretrained``` folder.
 To start training: